DanielJWood/d3-satellite-tool/README.md

 `git push -u origin master`

+- Branch out the gh-pages branch

+`git branch gh-pages`
+`git checkout gh-pages`
+`git push origin gh-pages`

 - Begin work in the `index.html` file.
-- Build the Jekyll _site/ folder by running `jekyll build`
+- Build the Jekyll `_site/` folder by running `jekyll build` in your directory.
 - Run the jekyll server by running `jekyll serve`.
-You can now see your page at `http://localhost:4000/`
+You can now see your page at [](http://localhost:4000/)
+- Push changes to github, see website running remotely at energyapps.github.io/NEW-REPO-NAME/index.html
 - Optional: Update Readme to reflect your current project.
 - Optional: If you want to create a gh-pages repo, do that.